 Wai Yin Society specialises in providing education and social welfare services to communities in various centres across Manchester.

 There is a focus on community based learning to engage learners, reduce isolation and develop self-confidence.
 Blended learning programmes are offered to embed ESOL with vocational activities so learners can enjoy learning English as well as integrating into the community and adapting to British culture.

-They are also a Trinity Secure English Language Tests (SELTs) course provider and Trinity ESOL Skills for
+They are also a Trinity Secure English Language Tests (SELTs) course provider and Trinity ESOL Skills for Life exam centre.

 Central Hall Buildings, Oldham Street, M1 1JQ

 Tel: 0161 237 1427